Northguard

-Northguard is a fictional superhero, created by Mark Shainblum and Gabriel Morrissette, who originally appeared in Canadian comic books published by Matrix Graphics Series.
+Northguard is a superhero, created by Mark Shainblum and Gabriel Morrissette, who originally appeared in Canadian comic books published by Matrix Graphics Series.
 Northguard made his first appearance in New Triumph Featuring Northguard #1 (September 1984).

-Northguard is the costumed identity of Phillip “Phil” Wise, a video-store manager and comic-book enthusiast who was enlisted by Progressive Allied Canadian Technologies (PACT) Corporation to help them combat an extreme right-wing terrorist organization known as ManDes (an abbreviation for manifest destiny). that was bent on overthrowing the Canadian government.
-Working in secret, PACT had developed a revolutionary cybernetic personal-weapons system called the “Uniband”.
+Northguard is the costumed identity of Phillip "Phil" Wise, a video-store manager and comic-book enthusiast who was enlisted by Progressive Allied Canadian Technologies (PACT) Corporation to help them combat an extreme right-wing terrorist organization known as ManDes (an abbreviation for manifest destiny). that was bent on overthrowing the Canadian government.
+Working in secret, PACT had developed a revolutionary cybernetic personal-weapons system called the "Uniband".
 Wise was contacted when Karl Manning, the original wielder of the Uniband, was killed in a terrorist attack.
 Wise's brain patterns were similar enough to allow him to operate the device.
 Wise eventually agreed to be an agent of PACT only if he could do so as a costumed superhero.
 PACT accepted Wise's condition; and Northguard was born.

 Publication history

 The first stories of Northguard appeared in New Triumph Featuring Northguard #1-5 published by Matrix Graphic Series between 1984 and 1986.
 These stories were collected and republished by Caliber Comics in 1989 as the trade paperback Northguard, Book One: Manifest Destiny.
-In 1989, Caliber published a 3-issue series Northguard: ManDes Conclusion.
-The “Manifest Destiny” and “ManDes Conclusion” arcs were collected and republished by Chapterhouse Comics in 2015 as the Northguard Compendium.
+In 1989, Caliber published the three-issue series Northguard: ManDes Conclusion.
+The "Manifest Destiny" and "ManDes Conclusion" arcs were collected and republished by Chapterhouse Comics in 2015 as the Northguard Compendium.
 Chapterhouse planned to republish color versions of the original Northguard stories, but only Chapterhouse Archives: Northguard #1 was ever issued.

 A standalone Northguard story was featured in Canadian Comics Cavalcade (Artworx, 1986).
 Northguard made a cameo appearance in The Northern Guard #1 (Moonstone Books, 2010).

 In 2015, Canadian publisher Chapterhouse Comics launched a new comic book universe featuring rebooted versions of both Captain Canuck and Northguard.
 In 2016, Northguard made a number of guest appearances in Captain Canuck.
 Later that year, Chapterhouse published its first Northguard story arc.
 A second arc was published in 2017.
 The story arcs were collected in 2018 into the trade paperbacks Northguard, Volume One: Aurora Dawn and Northguard, Volume Two: Enemy of the States.